Calibanda/BotAToutFer/README.md

 ### Create json for declaring channels bot

-At the source of the directory, create a json file named "channels.json".
+In the "package" directory, create a json file named "channels.json".
 In this file, enter channels'id in which the bot can respond to commands and send kitten picture:

 ```
 [